openlibraryenvironment/listener-openurl/doc/manual.md

 [1.0](../standards/z39_88_2004_r2010.pdf)
 of the OpenURL standard in fact describe very different specifications.
 The ReShare OpenURL listener supports both standards by internally transforming v0.1 OpenURLs into equivalent v1.0 OpenURLs, and directly interpreting the latter.
 So the v0.1 query `author=smith&title=water` is equivalent to the v1.0 query `rft.author=smith&rft.btitle=water`.

-There is no very good way of determining whether a given OpenURL implements v0.1 or v1.0: the latter _may_ contain an explicit `url_ver=Z39.88-2004` key, but there is no requirement that they do so.
+There is no very good way of determining whether a given OpenURL implements v0.1 or v1.0: the latter _may_ contain an explicit `url_ver=Z39.88-2004` key, but there is no requirement that it do so.
 In fact, the only formal requirement for a v1.0 OpenURLs is that it must contain a referent: which means at least one of the `rft_*` keys must be present (see table 13 in section 12.3.1 of the standard).
-But in practice, we need to deal with malformed OpenURLs that include inline referent metadata as `rft.*` keys but lack the `rft_val_fmt` key that is mandatory for inline referent metadata.
+But in practice, we need to deal with malformed OpenURLs that include inline referent metadata as `rft.*` keys but lack the `rft_val_fmt` key that is supposedly mandatory for inline referent metadata.
 So to pick up on all v1.0 OpenURLs, we check whether there is any `rft_*` _or_ `rft.*` key.

-The listener does not support by-reference metadata: that is, it supports the various `rft.*` keys and `rft_val_fmt`, but not `rft_req` and `rft_ref_fmt` (and likewise for the other five entities).
+The listener does not support by-reference metadata: that is, it supports the various `rft.*` keys and `rft_val_fmt`, but not `rft_ref` and `rft_ref_fmt` (and likewise for the other five entities).
 It follows that it does not support XML-encoded context objects, since these can only be provided by reference.
 If you don't know what any of that means, there's no need to worry: it's doubtful whether anyone, anywhere has _ever_ provided an OpenURL v1.0 context object by reference or encoded as XML, except as a demo of their ability to do so.

 ### Service-types